 Like most dog owners, I was completely unaware of my pup’s unfortunate behavior.
 While I was home, my dog was quiet, composed and perfectly content with cuddling up to watch the latest season of Dog Whisperer.
 The minute I left the house, he immediately switched gears and turned into a neighborhood menace.

 I knew that curbing his separation anxiety would take time, training, and a lot of patience.
 However, I didn’t know how much time I had before my neighbors rallied to remove me from the community.
 I had to find a quick solution to the loudest part of the problem – the barking – while I worked on the deep-rooted issues.

 That’s when I discovered that there are a ton of options out there for people and pups, just like me!

 If you’re struggling with an excessive barker, you’re not alone.
 Thankfully, there are a variety of bark control options that you can use, including ultrasonic bark control devices, to help reduce your dog’s pesky barking behaviors.
-Our top ultrasonic bark control device is the Zomma Anti-Bark Device at Amazon.
+Our top ultrasonic bark control device is the Bark Silencer.